Hats off: Donskoi scores 3 in 1st, Avs beat Coyotes 9-3

+DENVER (AP) — Joonas Donskoi’s timing was perfect — a hat trick on the very night Colorado Avalanche fans were allowed back into the arena for the first time all season.

+That way, they could toss their hats onto the ice in celebration.

-DENVER (AP) — Joonas Donskoi scored three times during Colorado’s five-goal first period, and the Avalanche beat the Arizona Coyotes 9-3 on Wednesday night in front of home fans for the first time this season.
+Donskoi scored three times during Colorado’s five-goal first period, and the Avalanche beat the Arizona Coyotes 9-3 on Wednesday night in front of a smattering of boisterous fans.

 The team invited frontline and health-care workers, first responders, players’ families and employees into Ball Arena.
 The last time the Avs played in front of a home crowd was on March 11, 2020 — just before the league halted the season due to the COVID-19 pandemic.